 “The Eye provides.”

 Acrid orange light cut through the front viewing window, creating a harsh contrast of shadows across his misshapen form.
-The left side of his face drooped as if melted, eye bubbled and was pockmarked by several corneas.
+The left side of his face drooped as if melted, his eye bubbled and was pockmarked by several corneas.
 His left arm stretched out far beyond normal proportions, even for a creature of his height, extra elbows and wrists and fingers sprouting from it in every direction.
 Everywhere the light touched, a new mutation added to the horror.

 “Come on friends, step into the light.”